wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-Number of client errors(4xx response codes).
+The number of client errors.

 </td>
 </tr>